A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 This second buyer persona is from the same audience but with additional conversational insights—the analysis involved looking back at the last 12 months of the audience’s social media conversations.

 The conversational insights reflect the topics and sub-topics most important to fitness enthusiasts, clustered by keywords and phrases.
 The size of the color-coded sections is significant because they represent conversational volume.
-The larger the area, the larger volume of conversation.
+The larger the area, the larger the volume of conversation.

 The key takeaway of this analysis is that topics related to community and mental health represent about 50% of this audience’s conversation.